luxodd/arcade-documentation/docs/arcade-launch/unity-plugin/example-game-test.md

     - Replace `your_dev_token` with a developer token you generate for your game in the admin portal.

-3. Press Enter to reload the page with the provided token
+3. Press Enter to reload the page with the provided token.

 ✅ Now the plugin will operate correctly within the browser environment, allowing you to fully test server connections, arcade interactions, and the complete plugin lifecycle.